 - 31% of businesses have invested in the business continuity plan

 - 23% of businesses have introduced cyber policies for their remote work.

 - Personal device for work policies has been proposed by 18% of the businesses

 The overall qualitative study shows a reduction in data breaches and cyber attacks this year.
-The study also sheds light on how many organisations have invested in their IT security and incident response plan.
+The study also sheds light on how many organisations have invested in their IT security and incident response plans.
 While many organisations have seen adopting new security solutions, including solid password policies, multi-factor authentication, VPN connection, privilege access, authorised access to files, including high demand for cloud security.
 Some of the industries remain less interested in the data protection of their assets.

 The collected statistics can significantly help SMB and large enterprises pull off the right security strategy by considering the trend of attack in their industry.
-This year, the significant change in the cyber insurance ratio highlights how most companies started to understand the necessity of information security presences in their businesses and organisation.
+This year, the significant change in the cyber insurance ratio highlights how most companies started to understand the necessity of information security in their businesses and organisation.
 In addition to it, these surveys also guide most of the companies investing in threat intelligence to stay ahead of threats and risk breathing in the cybersphere and assist in improving the security behaviour and methodologies.

 With corresponding to the cybersecurity team, organisations can now align their business strategies with security considerations and provide cyber trends.
 The shared incident and security breach information can be used to improve data security, incident response capabilities and overall security budget.